Dasharo/open-source-firmware-validation/README.md

 $TEST_MODULE
 ```

-Any additional parameters to `robot` can be passed using the wrapper by giving
-them after a separator '--'.

 ### Running tests via wrapper

 Test can be run directly via `robot` command, but also via the `run.sh`